 Knowing that foreign travelers are more tolerant of such transgressions, some Indian men or boys may try to test that to see how far they can push it.
 Generally, much unwanted physical contact is a minor infraction to westerners.
 And these actions are more the exception than the rule.

 Tip: Avoid going out in public during Holi festival.
 While Holi is a beautiful festival, I’ve heard many traveler accounts of eve teasing manifesting under drunken, rowdy fun and throwing of powdered colors.
 Some female travelers still risk the danger, so they can experience the festivities.

-Call attention to it or do the elbow jab to keep them away.
-If that doesn’t work, call the attention of the public or police.
-It’s not supposed to be happening and locals may come down on the victimizer.
+Fight back by doing an elbow jab to keep them away.
+I’ve even had little boys try to touch me as a dare and I shoved one away rather hard.
+Make your upset recognizable and LOUD.
+Call the attention of the public or police.
+It’s not supposed to be happening and locals may come down on the offender.

-When I was there, the most drastic news I heard was about a foreign woman getting acid thrown in her face.
+When I was staying with my Indian family in Varanasi, the most drastic news broke about a foreign woman getting acid thrown in her face.
 She was staying with an young Indian man, having relations and then wanted to leave.
 The Indian family I was staying with at the time, feared my leaving their home, due to this incident.
 This case was an extreme case that generally doesn’t happen to travelers, but …acid throwing is something Indian women in extreme cases, have been subject to in the past.

 Related posts you may like:

 Things to know before you go to India